freebasic/fbc/FreeBASIC/readme.txt

     - Ported most of the NeHe's OpenGL lessons at the examples/GL/NeHe dir.
     - Wrote the PDFlib demonstration, at examples/pdflib

+  o Jofers (spam@betterwebber.com):
+    - Wrote the examples in the examples/freetype directory.

   o Randy Keeling (randy@keeling.com):
     - Wrote the GSL matrix test at the examples/GSL directory.